randomman552/LibGDX-Boids/README.md

 The behaviour of the boids can be controlled by editing the values in [Constants.java](core/src/com/randomman552/boids/Constants.java)

-The values in [Constants.java](core/src/com/randomman552/boids/Constants.java) can be adjusted during runtime using the options menu which can be opened with the button in the top left of the screen.\ The values are not saved on program exit.
+The values in [Constants.java](core/src/com/randomman552/boids/Constants.java) can be adjusted during runtime using the options menu which can be opened with the button in the top left of the screen.\
+The values are not saved on program exit.

 ## Running the simulation
 The program can be run by downloading the Jar archive located in [releases](https://github.com/randomman552/LibGDX-Boids/releases/tag/latest).\
-You will require Java 11 in order to execute the program which you can do using the following command:
+Java 8 is required in order to execute the program which you can do using the following command:
 ```shell
 java -jar Boids.jar
 ```